Free travel for life for ferry naming competition winner

-Irish Ferries has asked the public to name its new ferry, with the promise of free travel for life for the winner of the competition.
+Irish Ferries has asked the public to name its new ferry, with the promise of free travel for life for the winner of the competition, writes Pádraig Hoare.

 Irish Ferries, which this week reported a growth in passenger and car trips for the year to date, said its new 55,000-tonne, €144m cruise ferry is now under construction in Germany and is due for delivery in mid-2018.